Open-Paws/Open-Paws-Documentation/Generation/README.md

 # Animal Advocacy Language Models

 ## Overview
 A suite of language models specialized for animal advocacy, available in different formats and optimizations.
+These are small models optimized for local and low-memory usage, so performance expectations should be realistic for their size.
+Larger models may be required for more difficult tasks.

 ### Model Variants